barriemWUSTL/332lab4/Lab4/ReadMe.txt

 Testing Gomuku:
 The done function refuses to work at this current point.
 We're fairly sure that draw() works, and obviously turn works.

+Quit also quits, much like TicTacToe, and it correctly displays the board and moves